puppetlabs-toy-chest/puppetlabs-robby/README.md

 be fine.
 The only required parameters is the deploy_key and ldap setting parameters.

-###Parameter: deploy_key
-**Required: yes**

-The deploy_key parameter accepts the private RSA key for the deploy key added to the [OfficeMap](https://github.com/puppetlabs/OfficeMap) repository.
-It's added to the ~robby/.ssh/id_rsa file so git can be used to deploy the application directly from github.

 ###Parameter: deploy_app
 **Required: no**
 **Default value: true**

-This parameter sets whether or not to clone the application from github.
-It exists to serve the Robby application's development environment where Vagrant shares the git clone to the destination directory, making a deployment clone unnecessary.
+This parameter sets whether or not to declare the package resource that installs the application.
+The only time you'd want to set this to **false** is during development.
+It exists to serve the Robby application's development environment where Vagrant shares the git clone to the destination directory, making a package deploy unnecessary.

-###Parameter: revision
+###Parameter: version
 **Required: no**
-**Default value: undef**
+**Default value: latest**

-This parameter accepts a git commit number to deploy to the node.
-If left unset, it deploy HEAD on the master branch.
+This parameter accepts a package version.
+If left unset, it installs the latest version every run.

 ###Parameter: robby_path
 **Required: no**